Why Bridging the Digital Divide is So Urgent

 The Origins of the SF Tech Council

 The City of San Francisco has struggled to achieve its goals for digital inclusion.
-In 2014, seeking to accelerate access for seniors and people with disabilities, the Department of Aging and Adult Services funded work to help forge a new path.
-Over the course of six months in 2014, 80 tech leaders, city agency staff, and community-based organizations were interviewed about what it would take to bring digital access to all San Franciscans.
+In 2014, seeking to accelerate access for seniors and people with disabilities, the Department of Aging and Adult Services funded planning work to help forge a new path.
+Over the course of six months, 80 tech leaders, city agency staff, and community-based organizations were interviewed about what it would take to bring digital access to all San Franciscans.
 Read the Stakeholder and Expert Interviews Findings Report.

 Across all these interviews a common thought emerged: that bold, cross-sector leadership is needed to fully address the complexities of connecting San Francisco, as well to harness opportunities for innovation.